Velocidex/velociraptor-docs/content/vql_reference/plugin/yara/_index.md

 yara DSL and the following combinations are supported `wide`, `wide ascii`, `wide nocase`, `wide nocase ascii`.

+This shorthand notation is less useful because recent Velociraptor versions offer a context sensivite Yara rule editor in the GUI (simply press ? to bring up a rule template).

 {{% notice note %}}